toddledev/documentation/docs/04-get-started/03-project-details/index.md

 ---
-title: Project Details - Manage your toddle project
+title: Project Details - Manage your toddle Project
 description: Learn how to manage your toddle project.
 Configure settings, collaborate on branches with team members and track changes in version history.
 ---